 Next, as negotiators attempted to reach a lower price, the attackers responded by raising the ransom demand.
 Then, they would disappear for days.
 The attacker was well aware that this business was not operational.
 These negotiation techniques were intentionally forceful to ensure the next time they engaged, our victim would come ready and prepared to pay.

-After nearly one week of downtime and continued negotiations, our client had finally reached an agreement with the attackers and were prepared to pay the ransom.
+After nearly one week of downtime and continued negotiations, our client had finally reached an agreement with the attackers and was prepared to pay the ransom.

 Then, we hit another snag.
 During our investigation, we learned that the ransomware adversary was on the OFAC sanction list of known terrorist organizations.
 The government stepped in and prohibited the client from paying the ransom.